Port Jefferson Branch: Proposed electrification extension

 In 2015, multiple parties renewed calls for electrification of the branch.
 The LIRR estimated that electrification would cost up to $18 million per track mile, so electrification of the 23 miles from Huntington to Port Jefferson could cost approximately $414 million.
 In its 20-Year Needs Assessment, the agency lists electrification eastward as a long-term goal.

 In September 2018, LIRR President Phillip Eng said the LIRR is still exploring the possibility of electrifying the remaining section of track between Huntington and Port Jefferson.

 Grade crossing eliminations

-The Port Jefferson Branch and Main Line also been known to have the most hazardous grade crossings in the country.
+The Port Jefferson Branch and Main Line have been known to have some of the most hazardous grade crossings in the country.
 On April 28, 1998, a bridge over Herricks Road opened, replacing a grade crossing which was once "labeled the most hazardous in the United States by the National Transportation Safety Board."
 The grade-crossing elimination project was initiated after an incident on March 14, 1982, when a van with ten teenagers got struck at the four-lane wide rail crossing with the crossing gates down, killing nine of them.
 The project took five years and cost $85 million.
 Work continued for a year to widen the overpass to allow for a future third track.